bpassos-zz/git-commands/README.md

 # List of commits by author
 $ git log --author 'Author Name'

+# Shows a list of commits with a graph illustrating the history
+$ git log --graph

 # List of commit comments by author
 $ git shortlog -n --author 'Author Name'
 #This also shows the total number of commits by the author